NOC-MSM/SEAsia/docs/source/LBay_livljobs4.rst

   &nambdy
   nn_rimwidth   = 9                    !  width of the relaxation zone

-(though the bdy fields, I think, are turned off)
+(though the bdy fields, I think, are turned off).

+Oh the rimwidth variable matching the boundary files seem to fix the problem.
+Next turn things back on.
 **PENDING**